Table of Contents

 How often do POS systems update?

-Cloud-based systems are routinely updated by the provider, connecting you to the latest features, security patches, and performance improvements without manual labor.
+Cloud-based systems are routinely updated by the provider, giving you access to the latest features, security patches, and performance improvements without manual effort.